SergeyPetrachkov/PracticalSwiftConcurrencyArticle/README.md

 For now, let's find an entry point to the Concurrency for our iOS projects.

+## Entry Point to the Swift Concurrency

+It's a tricky question to answer: where should the Swift Concurrency start in my app?
+The answer depends on many factors:
+* How old is your app and what tech stack is it based on?
+* How big is your team and how big is your app? (in huge projects one cannot simply convert to the new concurrency model overnight)
+* What kind of patterns and/or frameworks do you use to organize and architect your project?

+For today's article let's imagine that we don't have any 3d party frameworks like TCA or RIBs and we are well modularised, so we can take a vertical module (that contains some user flows) and improvise as we like.

 ### Swift UI Entry point

 If you're using SwiftUI and you're targeting recent iOS versions, then Apple have done the heavy lifting for you.